 Whisk together the flour, cocoa powder, baking powder, and salt.
 Set aside.

-2 cups all-purpose flour, ¼ cup cocoa powder, 1 tsp baking powder, ¼ tsp kosher salt
+2 cups all-purpose flour, ¼ cup unsweetened natural cocoa powder, 1 tsp baking powder, ¼ tsp kosher salt

 In the bowl of a stand mixer with the paddle attachment or hand mixer, whip the butter on high speed for 1 minute.
 Add the brown sugar and granulated sugar and cream for 2 minutes on high speed until fluffy.
 Scrape down the sides of the bowl with a rubber spatula.